 How does RF skin tightening work?

-Radiofrequency is a laser that treats the dermis, the middle layer of the skin with concentrated heat.
-It penetrates no more than 3 mm deep into skin tissues that selectively heats it to promote two types of responses.
+Radio frequency is one laser which treats the dermis, the middle layer of the skin, with concentrated heat.
+It penetrates no deeper than 3 mm into skin tissues selectively heating it to promote two types of responses.
 The deeper the penetration, the less impact the heat has and therefore this treatment has its limits.
-The emitted waves carry heat and energy deep into the skin, which has a positive effect on the lymphatic and vascular system by increasing the flow of fluid through the cells.
+The emitted waves carry heat and energy deep into the skin, which has a positive effect on the lymphatic and vascular system by increasing the fluid flow through the cells.

 Heating in this area, without damaging the outer layers of the skin, causes microscopic changes in the tissues and collagen contraction.
 This stimulates subsequent collagen production in the following months and results in immediate tightening of skin tissues.
 By improving the deep blood circulation, it also gives your skin a natural glow and improves the skin's brightness.